ATATC/CSISU23/Extension - Real AI.md

 | 23m16 | 50.85% 25.10% | 7595 / 2405 / 0  |
 | 23m17 | 49.97% 27.77% | 7774 / 2226 / 0  |
 | 23m18 | 59.42% 23.63% | 8283 / 1695 / 22 |

-## Testing

-A variety of versions are trained with different hyperparameters.
-When testing the performance, they commonly show weakness in making appropriate decisions.
-Some of them even output invalid indexes or surrender prematurely.

 ### Showcase